orbific/java-infrastructure/README.md

 ## Build environment

-This project is currently being built against Ubuntu 14.04 using Java 1.8.0_72
+This project is currently being built against Ubuntu 14.04 using Java 1.8.0_72.
+It uses gradle v2.11 via the gradle wrapper.